eyer/blogdown-academic/content/post/2019-10-20 f_pvalue/index.md

 diagram: true
 markup: mmark
 tags: [R, R Markdown, statistics]
+summary: This function formats p-values for use in Rmarkdown documents to accomplish the following three formatting goals to follow APA style.
 ---

 This function formats p-values for use in Rmarkdown documents to accomplish the following three formatting goals to follow APA style: